 4. As a customer, If you bank with the same creditor whom you owe money or your current account was used to draw funds to pay your credit card or loan payment even if you did not allow it.

-Although the bank does not need permission from you it does need to warn you in advance, this is called ‘Bank’s right of offset.’
+Although the bank does not need permission from you it does need to warn you, this is called ‘Bank’s right of offset.’

 Your Creditor will do the following in a few months

-5. You will receive default notice after missing 3-6 months repayment on your credit commitment.
+5. You will receive a default notice after missing 3-6 months of repayment on your credit commitment.

-Missed repayment serve as a warning that your account is about to default.
+Missed repayment serves as a warning that your account is about to default.